 The Poolhouse is a private social, health and wellness facility in the heart of Mill District.
 Centered around a private pool and pool deck, The Poolhouse is for the exclusive use of Mill District residents—a place where they can refresh, socialize and entertain.
 Swim laps or work out with your personal trainer.
 Later, unwind on the pool deck with your favorite beverage.
-The Poolhouse is designed by SB Architects, an international architecture practice based in San Francisco, with 60 years of experience in providing clients with the highest level of creativity and design excellence for hospitality, residential and mixed-use developments.

 At Mill District, sustainability is central to everything we do.
 That commitment goes beyond embracing redevelopment of a former industrial site, and building up into the redwood canopy instead of sprawling out into Healdsburg.
 The Mill District neighborhood is pedestrian and cycling friendly, and features solar panels, electric vehicle charging station infrastructure in the garage, and an expansive recycling program.
 Power purchased from the City of Healdsburg is sourced from renewable energy, and in-home designs incorporate low-flow fixtures, reducing water usage by up to 60 percent.
 VITA Planning & Landscape Architecture, a renowned firm with experience on five continents, will design the garden landscape with drought-tolerant plants.
 The better we take care of our environment, the more it will take care of us.